Celebrating Thirteen Years Online - Also See Our Alternate Web Site

 Concept

-The expeditionary sailing vessel shown here is 55 meters long on deck (180'), and intended for all steel construction.
-With full displacement, there is quite a lot of room inside and on deck.
-The inspiration for this vessel is drawn from two cultures: Indonesian and Chinese, both having a long maritime history.
+The 55 meter (180') concept design shown here has been planned as an expeditionary private yacht.
+The "Lady Destiny" is intended as a competent motor sailing vessel.
+With ample displacement, there is plenty of room inside for accommodations, and on deck for entertaining and to enjoy the view over the water.
+The inspiration for this vessel has been drawn from two cultures: Indonesian and Chinese, each having a long maritime history.

-The hull form is inspired by the traditional Indonesian 'kapal layar mesin' types - the present-day wooden cargo vessels which can be seen throughout Indonesia, and very much along the lines of the KLM-Yachts that we have developed for construction in wood.
-In the case of the Lady Destiny shown above, we can see however that the stem is more upright, the hull is multi-chine for ease of construction, there are four junk rigged masts, and the keel has greater depth for the sake of improved sailing performance.
+The hull form is inspired by the traditional Indonesian 'kapal layar mesin' types - the present-day wooden cargo vessels which can be seen throughout Indonesia.
+This is very much in line with the lineage of KLM-Yachts that we have developed for construction in wood.
+The Lady Destiny is shaped a bit differently though in order to best suit her new purpose.
+As compared to the usual KLM types, on the Lady Destiny the stem is more upright, the hull is multi-chine for ease of construction in steel, and the keel has greater depth for the sake of improved sailing performance.

-The Four-Mast Junk Rig is strictly that of a Chinese sailing junk.
-The more upright stem profile is also a styling queue taken from traditional Chinese junks.
+And... to bring a bit of Chinese ingenuity into the picture, the Four-Mast Junk Rig is strictly that of a historic Chinese sailing junk.
+The more upright stem profile is also a styling queue taken from traditional Chinese junks, with the result being somewhat like the traditional Lorcha which blended the junk rig with a more Western-like hull form.

 Preliminary dimensions are: